laxitajain/ZomatoLandingPage/README.md

-#A static clone of the ZLP.
+#A static clone of the ZLP